 Early morning we depart to the village for local hunting experience with Hadzabee and Datoga tribes.
 This is not a mere performance.
 The Bushmen rely on these techniques to survive and you’ll need to be very attentive and at times quiet, while they demonstrate their use of locally made poisons in incapacitating the poor creatures on which they depend for survival.
-We return to the Tindiga Tented Lodge for a late breakfast and we then travel to the Ngorongoro Conservation area.
-Late afternoon drive to a Maasai Village Visit and meet the village elders, get an insight into the Maasai way of life, visit the Bomas, learn about their prized cattle and visit the local school late afternoon drive to Ngorongoro stay for dinner and overnight at the Lodge/Luxury/Tented Camp/Basic Campsite.
+We return to the Lodge/Camp for a late breakfast (Brunch) and we then we drive to Karatu near the Ngorongoro Conservation area.
+Late afternoon drive to a Maasai Village Visit and meet the village elders, get an insight into the Maasai way of life, visit the Bomas, learn about their prized cattle and visit the local school late afternoon drive to the Lodge/Luxury/Tented Camp/Basic Campsite.

 Day 4: Ngorongoro Crater Tour:

-After the breakfast at the lodge/Tented Camp/Campsite, we will descend over 600 meters into the Crater to view wildlife for a whole day’s tour.
+After the breakfast we depart and we drive to Ngorongoro Crater and we descend over 600 meters into the Crater to view wildlife for a whole day’s tour.
 Ngorongoro Crater supports a vast variety of animals, which include herds of Wildebeest, Zebra, Buffalo, Eland, Warthog, Hippo, and giant African Elephants.
 Another big draw card to this picturesque of the Crater is its dense population of predators, which include lions, hyenas, jackals, cheetahs and the ever-elusive leopard we will visit Lake Magadi, a large but shallow alkaline lake in the South- Western corner, which is one of the main features of the Crater.
 A large number of flamingos, hippos and other water birds can usually been seen here.
-Late evening we return back to the Lodge/Luxury/Tented Camp/Basic Campsite stays for dinner and overnight.
+Late evening we drive to the Lodge/Luxury/Basic Campsite and stays for dinner and overnight.
 The Campsite and the Lodge offers stunning views of Ngorongoro and the surrounding highland